ylu8888/HistoriaHub/README.md

 ## 🌐 Website Link: https://historiahub.onrender.com/

-**Online educational platform exhibiting Roman, Greek, &amp; other history with quizzes**
+**Full-Stack Online educational platform exhibiting Roman, Greek, &amp; other history with quizzes**

 * 🧠 Designed quizzes for each historical time period and implemented a points system